jononovo/Agent213-v1-Rabbit/README/step-by-step-guide-creating-new-nodes.md

 ├── executor.ts
 └── tests.ts    // Custom tests for your node
 ```

+When creating custom tests for AI-driven node development, follow these guidelines:

+1. **Comprehensive Coverage**: Test all key functionalities and edge cases
+2. **Isolated Tests**: Each test should be independent and not rely on other tests
+3. **Clear Naming**: Use descriptive names that explain exactly what's being tested
+4. **Detailed Messages**: Include informative success/failure messages
+5. **Categorization**: Group related tests using the `category` property

 2. Implement test cases in the `tests.ts` file following this structure: